joshhauser/TasksWatcher/README.md

 # Tasks Watcher

-This a project management web app, based on Kanban Board
+This a project management web app, based on Kanban method.